Empyreal96/MSEmulator-XDE_dotnet_decompiled/README.md

-Expect fixes needing to be applied to parts of the decompiled code, also some sections may have errors.
+Expect fixes needing to be applied to parts of the decompiled code, also some sections may have errors. `dnSpy` was used to obtain this code.